Skip over main navigation

 Our history

-Auditory Verbal UK was founded to raise expectations for deaf children and to provide access to Auditory Verbal therapy for the first time in the UK.
+Auditory Verbal UK was founded to provide access to Auditory Verbal therapy for the first time in the UK.
+The aim was to raise expectations and show what can be achieved for deaf children whose families want them to learn to listen and talk.

 Our Founding Director, Jacqueline Stokes (LSLS Cert AVT®) brought Auditory Verbal therapy to the UK after training in Canada and seeing what could be achieved for deaf children.
 The Auditory Verbal approach forms part of mainstream support for deaf children in North America, Denmark and Australasia.
 After working with children from her home in Oxfordshire, Jacqueline established the charity, Auditory Verbal UK and led it until her retirement in 2012.